Your Guide to Nuisance Birds in New York, New Jersey and CT

 Behavior and Diet

 Most birds eat seeds nectar, insects and their larvae, aquatic animals, and, in some cases, carrion.
 They have no teeth and use their sharp beaks to tear small chunks off larger foods in order to swallow bites.
 New York's birds tend to be adaptable scavengers.
-They'll eat more or less whatever they can find.
+They'll eat whatever they can find.